Opinion | A vote for Biden is a vote for a one-party state

 First, they can pack the courts.
 Even before the death of Justice Ruth Bader Ginsburg, the left was never going to be content with simply replacing liberal justices, because that would not change the ideological makeup of the court.
 They intend to follow through on their threats to “restructure” the court by adding justices to install a liberal majority.
 But they won’t stop there.
 They will also pack the federal circuit courts of appeal, neutralizing all of Trump’s judicial appointments and restoring liberal majorities.

 Next, they can pack the Senate.
-They can make the District of Columbia a state, creating two more safe Democratic senate seats.
+They can make the District of Columbia a state, creating two more safe Democratic Senate seats.
 They could also admit Puerto Rico, adding two more seats.
 This would make it nearly impossible for Republicans to regain the majority.

 Next, they could pack the House, and with it the electoral college.
 As Martin B. Gold, former counsel to two Senate majority leaders, explains, “you can’t change the electoral college without a constitutional amendment, but you can by statute change the size of the House of Representatives.”
 Since House seats are apportioned by population, populous blue states would gain the most — and because the size of the electoral college is determined by the size of each state’s congressional delegation, this would increase the number of blue-state electors as well.